 Tree removal of a sick or dead tree is one of the most difficult and dangerous jobs that Canopy Tree Service undertakes.
 We are very proud of our safety record.
 We have been taking hazardous trees down for over 17 years and our safety procedures predict success.
-One of the reasons tree removal is dangerous is that the tree may look strong from a distance, but in reality could be so weak that a climb into the tree for inspection purposes may trigger sudden tree failure.
+One of the reasons why taking a tree down is dangerous is that the tree may look strong from a distance, but in reality could be so weak that a climb into the tree for inspection purposes may trigger sudden tree failure.
 Man and tree could come crashing down.
 Or even if the tree itself remains upright, a large limb could break off and injure or kill those below.

 Safe and Satisfying Tree Removal